• Skip to main content

 I will be the first to admit that historically speaking, I am not a classic lemon bar kind of girl.

-I am not a fan of custard or curd or flan or things of that nature so I naturally assumed that lemon bars aka lemon squares would not be my jam (pun intended!) at all.
+I am not a fan of lemon custard or lemon curd or any kind of flan or things of that nature so I naturally assumed that lemon bars aka lemon squares would not be my jam (pun intended!) at all.

 Pfffffftttttt…..